aws-samples/serverless-patterns/apigw-rest-api-eventbridge-sqs-sam/README.md

 }'
 ```

-The response would be like:
+2. The response would be like this:

 ```bash
 {